quin-med-harvard-edu/pyGRASP/README.md

 ## Options for parallel processing
 For each slice, the GRASP algorithm performs multiple iterations of iterative optimization for minimizing the loss function which includes a data consistency term and a regularization term for temporal regularization using the conjugate gradient descent algorithm to reduce the effect of undersamplign artifacts in the form of streaking.
 At each iteration a nonuniform Fourtier transform (NUFFT) is computed.
 To speed up the compuations, it is posisble to parallelize this step either using the GPU or the CPU.
 If the algorithms cannot locate available GPU resources, it will automatically run the processing using the available CPU resources.

-## Configuration to run dce_mri on CPU and GPU on a docker container (on centos7)
+## Configuration to run dce_mri on CPU and GPU on a Docker container (on centos7)

-In order to start running dce_mri on a docker container, your current directory should be the root directory of the repository in your machine.
+In order to start running dce_mri on a Docker container, your current directory should be the root directory of the repository in your machine.

 ## DEMO